joelbreton2/avd/diataxis/brainstorm.md

 - **Action-Oriented**: It focuses on a sequence of actions rather than explaining concepts.
 - **Fast**: It's designed to be completed in a very short amount of time.
 - **Not Comprehensive**: It intentionally omits advanced options, detailed explanations, and troubleshooting for edge cases.

+### Questions/Discussion

+1. Do we need a separate section for local and cvaas?

+### Proposed Structure

 ```yaml
 Table of contents